pkic/pkic.org/content/code-of-conduct/participants.md

 4. Participants agree to take appropriate action in the event any of their representatives violate the Code.
 Such action could include warning, reprimanding, suspending, removing or replacing the representative who has violated the Code, depending on the severity of the violation.
 Depending on the number and severity of violations, the PKIC may impose consequences such as excluding a representative from certain meetings, removing or banning a representative from a (online) discussion, and suspending a representative from certain PKIC activities.

-## III.
-Maintaining Civil Discourse Among Participants
+## Maintaining Civil Discourse Among Participants
 Members of the PKI Consortium (PKIC) wish to promote the organizations success by maintaining a constructive character in all PKIC discussions.
 They observe the character of some of the (online) discussions and at meetings, and conclude that sarcasm and ad hominem attacks impede progress by discouraging the sharing of ideas and encouraging the entrenchment of positions.
 For these reasons, the participants want to take active steps to avoid these behaviors in their own communications.
 It is recognized that it will be difficult to find the right balance between the need for free expression of ideas and the desire to conduct discussions with civility.
 Nevertheless, the members want to seek that balance.